kalacs/wp-project-generator-api/wp-flash-api/README.md

 ## How?

 Use various technologies in order to achieve mentioned above.
 Run wordpresses in Docker (https://www.docker.com/) environment is more secure then just put into some apache server.
 Further, containerization technology makes deployment more easier too.
 Rest API is simplifying to manage wordpresses and hide all the technical details from developer.
 In addition, it makes able to attach any front-end application to it.
 At the time of writing there is only one front-end which is a terminal application.

+## Features

+These have been done:

+* Fully installed wordpress with themes and plugins less than one minute
+* More secure environment because of containerization technology
+* Flexible API, you can attach any frontend

+There is a lots of room for improvement:

+* Managing plugins and themes on running wordpress instance
+* Web or desktop GIU
+* Implement deployment process through FTP or even AWS
+* Real-time metrics from instances
+* Backup and restore
+* ... and more

+## Technical details

+This section required some technical backround.
+The project has two main parts:

+* Backend
+* Frontend

+### Backend

+It responsible for wordpress project creation, docker service orchestration and provide nice API for managing all of this.
+Used technologies:
+* Docker ()